obsidian-tasks-group/obsidian-tasks/docs/Editing/Auto-Suggest.md

 ### How do I see fewer or more suggestions?

-In the Obsidian Settings, Navigate too Community Plugins.
-There find the Tasks Plugin, and go too Options via the Cog.

 Increase the 'Maximum number of auto-suggestions to show' Settings Slider too the Value you want (and re-start Obsidian).

 Now the Auto Suggest should only Suggest, as much at once as you have Specified.